AndreasHans/Graph/README.md

-A class representing an unweighted class
+A class representing an unweighted graph